 Gharials are carnivorous animals.
 Most of the adult’s diet consists of fish, frogs and small crustaceans.
 Young gharials will also eat insects and tadpoles.
 An opportunistic gharial may also attack a small mammal.
 When hunting they can catch fish by herding them against the shore and using an underwater jaw clap to stun them.
 Food is swallowed whole.

 They will also swallow small stones which are referred to as gastroliths which help to grind up their food.
-It is also believed that they once swallowed jewelry to use as a gastrolith and this began the rumors that they swallow humans.
+It is also believed that they have at times swallowed jewelry to use as a gastrolith and this began the rumors that they swallow humans.

 Gharials are found throughout India, Pakistan, Nepal, Bangladesh, Bhutan and Burma.
-In Burma and Bhutan it is possible they are already extinct and it is only in India where they are not close.
+In Burma and Bhutan it is possible they are already extinct.

 Gharials mate from December to January.
 Males will attract a mate by producing a buzzing noise through their “ghara.”
 They can also hiss and perform underwater jaw slaps.
 When a female is attracted to the male he will follow her around and finally she points her head at the sky.
 Following this they will begin mating which takes place underwater and may last up to 30 minutes.